Firewall nftables settings (firewall.toml)

 directions - if we specify in and out, then each rule is created separately in its own chain.

-protocols - if tcp and udp are specified, then each rule is created separately for each protocol.
+protocols - if and is specified tcp udp, then each rule is created separately for each protocol.

 action: